OnroerendErfgoed/atramhasis/docs/source/development.rst

     # Location of rdf2hdt executable
     atramhasis.rdf2hdt = /opt/hdt-cpp/hdt-lib/tools/rdf2hdt

-Now, whenever Atramhasis creates rdf dumps it will also create :term:`hdt` files.
+Now, whenever Atramhasis creates rdf dumps it will also create :term:`HDT` files.
 If you do not have :command:`rdf2hdt` installed, you will still have `Turtle` datadumps that can be used by the LDF-server.